 "The objective of the Treaty is to provide for fishing access by vessels of the United States to the waters under the jurisdiction of the Pacific Island parties and to provide a platform for fisheries cooperation between the parties."

-16. Renumber old Article 2 as new Article 3.
+- 16. Renumber old Article 2 as new Article 3. - 17.
+Amend the new Article 3 to read as follows:

 "BROADER COOPERATION